Changing your name when you get married

 Changing your name on your driver licence

-You don’t have to update your driver licence if you change your name when you get married, even if you legally change your name.
+You do not have to update your driver licence if you change your name when you get married, even if you legally change your name.

-If you want to add your maiden name as a middle name, you need to officially change your name by statutory declaration.
+If you want to add your birth surname as a middle name, you need to officially change your name by statutory declaration.

-If you want to go back to using your maiden name, you usually don't need to apply for a name change — you can just start using your old name.
+If you want to go back to using your birth surname, you usually do not need to apply for a name change — you can just start using your old name.